Budibase/website/content/blog/data/workflow-management-database-design.md

 And - one more note about our demos and examples throughout this guide.
 We’re using a Postgres instance hooked up to Budibase’s data section to give a clear visualization of what our database looks like in situ.

-We’re also going to accompany this with formal diagrams along the way.
+We’re also going to accompany this with formal diagrams which will evolve as we progress through creating a workflow model.
+By the end, we'll have a fully fleshed-out workflow data model example.

 With that in mind, here’s the flow of decisions and considerations that we can apply to designing a workflow model database - including each of the entities we’re going to need to define.